balancer/docs/docs/concepts/pools/composable-stable.md

 ### Pre-minting

 These pools mint an effectively infinite amount of their LP tokens at the time of pool creation.
-This help reduce gas costs because instead of using the mint/burn mechanism to join a pool, it uses a transfer on a join/exit, which is more efficient.&#x20;
+This help reduce gas costs because instead of using the mint/burn mechanism to join a pool, it uses a transfer on a join/exit, which is more efficient.

 ## Predecessors